Koichi-Sakata/pylib_sakata/README.md

 ## 1. Introduction

 The pylib-sakata package is a set of python classes and functions that make the python-control package more convenient.
-This package provide practical level's tools to design controls and  to analysis of performance and stability of SISO LTI systems.
+This package provides practical level's tools to design controls and  to analysis of performance and stability of SISO LTI systems.
 These development environments are available on free.

 ## 2. Environment Setup